We accept Apple Pay Google Pay Quick and secure payment options.

 6. concentrating on some sections more than others;

-7. explaining ideas or concepts not discussed in the main research paper;
+7. explaining ideas or concepts not discussed in a main text;

-8. providing a very short or long summary that does not align with the document’s total word count;
+8. providing a very short or long summary that does not align with a document’s total word count;

 9. beginning an executive summary with anecdote or irrelevant information;